by Madeline Bocaro

 New York City was still a very dangerous place in 1984, when subway passenger Bernhard Goetz shot down three attackers on the train and was hailed as the ‘subway vigilante’.

-In the mid 1980s when NYC had been ‘cleaned up’ by Mayor Giuliani, there was a billboard near Times Square advertising the Waterfront Crab House in Long Island City.
+In the early 1990s, Times Square had been ‘cleaned up’.
+This achievement was claimed by then Mayor Giuliani although development had been in progress in the 1980s, before he took office.
+There was a billboard near Times Square advertising the Waterfront Crab House in Long Island City.
 It read, ‘The only place in the city that still has crabs!’